'Commando Basic Training Centre'

 Much of the PT consisted of agility and strengthening exercises, and teaching the drills and skills of tackling obstacles.
 All the equipment and obstacles were home made at Achnacarry by the staff.
 The photo depicts trainees using logs, each about 15-20 feet long, as part of that training.
 The logs were heaved, hurled in the air, and caught in a variety of different improvised strengthening exercises, demanding in addition, plenty of team work and cooperation.

-More can be read about other areas of training in the following pages.
+More can be read about other areas of training in the pages to follow.

 Together all these factors made the 'whole' - and the self disciplined and reliant Commando soldier 'fit to fight' and 'fighting fit' with high morale, willing and capable of tackling any military task, under any circumstances, and against any odds."